 - The placebo auction testing is only being used to allow us to accurately measure data and improve this feature.

-Our beta testing of boosted proposals revealed that the feature can be helpful, with the highest bidders who occupied the three boosted slots collectively had a 37% higher chance of being hired, with the highest bidder enjoying a 43% boost in their chance of being hired.
+Our beta testing of boosted proposals revealed that the feature can be helpful.
+Boosting your proposal can increase your chance of being hired up to 55%.
 This placebo feature allows us to monitor the average benefits users can expect from boosting on an ongoing basis, helping us build and improve its usefulness.

 Frequently Asked Questions

 To help continually measure how proposal boosting is helpful to users, a very small percentage of auctions for boosted proposals will be selected at random to be boosted proposal placebo auctions.
 This means that on these job posts, the boost feature will not actually boost a freelancer’s proposal on the client’s list, and we won’t take the freelancer’s boosted Connects.
 All proposals will still be shown to the client, but ranked organically.

 The nature of work is constantly changing and we want to be sure that the features we create help you succeed.
 Placebo auctions help us continually measure the impact of boosting proposals.